andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 ### Performance test

-Now that we can generate test data we test the performance of our initial implementation with the `time` function.
+Now that we can generate test data, we test the performance of the initial implementation with the `time` function.
 It's worth noting the use of `do` to avoid flooding the repl with output results.

 ```clojure
 (def large-manifest (gen/generate (s/gen ::items-with-manifest)))